Color psychology studies meanings of colors and how colors impact moods, feelings and psychology of people.

-People attempted to use colors for the purposes of healing.
-Chromotherapy (sometimes referred as color therapy and colorology) was used in Ancient Egypt and Ancient China.
-For instance, red color was deemed to stimulate the body and mind and to increase the blood circulation, while yellow was thought to stimulate nerves and purify the body.
-Orange was used for healing the lungs and to increase energy levels.
-Blue was deemed to soothe illness and ease the pains.
+People attempted to use colors for healing for centuries.
+Chromotherapy (sometimes referred as color therapy or colorology) was used in Ancient Egypt and Ancient China.
+For instance, the color red was deemed to stimulate body and mind.
+It was also thought that it helps increase blood circulation.
+The color yellow was thought to stimulate nerves and help purify the body.
+The color orange was used for healing lungs and to increase energy levels.
+The color blue was deemed to relieve pain.

 While colors truly often have different meanings in different cultures, modern researchers have generally found the following to be accurate:

-Black is often regarded as color of authority and power.
+The color black is often regarded as color of authority and power.
 However, in many cultures it is deemed to be associated with death and mourning.
 It is also popular in fashion for its slimming quality.

-For red personality type click here.
+For the red personality type click here.

-Blue color personality description was given here.
+The blue color personality description is here.